mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 When creating new trecenas, refer to these completed examples for format and structure:

-- **`data/trecena-toj.js`** — Complete JSON output for the Toj trecena, showing the full structure including prologue, epilogue, all 13 days with stories, energies, horoscopes, meditations, affirmations, birthdays, and all 6 image prompts per day.
+- **`data/trecena-toj.js`** — Complete JSON output for the Toj trecena, showing the full structure including prologue, epilogue, all 13 days with stories, energies, horoscopes, meditations, affirmations, birthdays, and all 6 image prompts per day (story_primary, story_wide_1, story_wide_2, horoscope, affirmation, birthday).
+Note: Meditation images are NOT generated.

 - **`docs/trecena-rules-toj.md`** — Complete documentation of the creative decisions made during the Toj trecena creation process, including world module, prologue/epilogue choices, day-by-day decisions, and continuity notes.
 This serves as a template for the trecena-specific rules file created in Phase 6 of the workflow.